opengeospatial/ogcapi-records/proposals/facets/README.md

 #### Examples

-The facet `hasDownloads` will return the amount of records which have at least 1 distribution of a download type (CSV, Excel...):
+The facet `is available by` will provide 2 sub-queries :
+- `Download service` returns the amount of records which have at least 1 distribution of a download type (CSV, Excel...):
-* `hasDownloads` : 2051 records

-The facet `hasMaps` will return the amount of records which have at associated to it:
+- `Visualization service` returns the amount of records which have at least 1 distribution of a type (WMS, WMTS...):

+Is available by
+* `Download service`: 300 records
-* `hasMaps` : 11495 records
+* `Visualization service`: 243 records

 ## Requirements